-The NFM-P supports the management of the CorEvo-based Wavence devices (Release 7.1 or later) that are configured in a secure certification mode and are managed using the secure protocols.
+The NFM-P supports the management of the CorEvo-based Wavence devices that are configured in a secure certification mode and are managed using the secure protocols.
 The security certification mode is configured in split-mount systems where the encryption block is installed in the radio transceiver connected to the MSS shelf over a Gigabit Ethernet interface.